LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Results

-Figure~\ref{fig:maneuver_08.12.2025_22.19-22.25} shows rate estimator inaccuracies and unresponsiveness of the RWs near zero from December 08, 2025.
-Around 20:23:20 and 22:23:38 the AI agent commands positive torques for the X-RW, which does not react for several seconds, and then suddenly spikes.
+Fig.~\ref{fig:maneuver_08.12.2025_22.19-22.25} shows rate estimator inaccuracies and unresponsiveness of the RWs from December 08, 2025.
+Around 20:23:20 and 22:23:38 the AI agent commands positive torques for the X-axis RW, which does not react for several seconds, and then suddenly spikes.
 This happens twice in a row and is responsible for delayed attainment of the steady-state.

+\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width=0.99\linewidth]{djebk6.png} {\textbf{Attitude control maneuver of the LeLaR flight-agent on 2025-12-08: (a) attitude Euler angles, (b) commanded RW torques, (c) RW speeds, and (d) satellite body rates.
+The maneuver started at 22:21:50, and steady-state pointing was achieved at 22:24:02 (settling time: 132~s).} }

-Figure~\ref{fig:maneuver_08.12.2025_22.19-22.25_zoom} shows a detailed snapshot of this timeframe.
-It can be seen, that the X-RW does not respond to commanded torques, making it impossible to accurately maintain the goal attitude.
-On the other hand side, the AI agent maintains control during these periods and attains the steady-state reliably as soon as the RWs resume operation.
+Fig.~\ref{fig:maneuver_08.12.2025_22.19-22.25_zoom} shows a detailed snapshot of this timeframe.
+It can be seen, that the X-axis RW does not respond to commanded torques, making it impossible to accurately maintain the goal attitude during this time.
+On the other hand, the AI agent maintains overall control and attains the steady-state reliably as soon as the RWs resume nominal operation.